jithurjacob/Windows-10-Toast-Notifications/README.md

 Forked to make codes installable by pip.

--Forked to make an EventGhost plugin for Win10 Toast Notifications.-
+~~Forked to make an EventGhost plugin for Win10 Toast Notifications.~~

 # Windows-10-Toast-Notifications